Carotid Artery Disease

 - Carotid angioplasty and stenting – In this procedure, a small, deflated balloon is threaded by a catheter to the area of the blockage.
 The balloon is then inflated to widen the artery and push plaque outward, and a small wire mesh stent is inserted to prevent the artery from narrowing again.

-- Author: Joseph Zabramski, MD
+- Reviewed by: Joseph Zabramski, MD